priyanshijdev/priyanshijdev/README.md

 ## 🌱 What I’m Learning
 - Currently exploring more in NextJS
-- React Hooks and Context API
-- TypeScript with React
 - Next.js for SSR and SSG

 ## 📫 Get In Touch